OpenDSA/OpenDSA/RST/en/VisFormalLang/Turing.rst

 only.
 We want to be able to read our specifications without being confused.

-The input to the machine is the intial contents of the tape, which is described by listing all of the tape squares from the leftmost non-blank tape cell to the rightmost non-blank tape cell.
+The input to the machine is the initial contents of the tape, which is described by listing all of the tape squares from the leftmost non-blank tape cell to the rightmost non-blank tape cell.
 Naturally, there must be a finite number of non-blank symbols on the